 Optional extras / features and more.

-This is because tent manufacturers base sleeping capacity on the average amount of space a person takes up.
-But this doesn’t allow much room to breathe or move around.
+A tent’s advertised sleeping capacity will seldom accommodate that many people comfortably.
+This is because tent manufacturers base sleeping capacity on the average amount of space a person’s body takes up – this doesn’t allow room for gear (or personal space).

-As a general rule, it’s a good idea to go one size up if you want to feel comfortable on your camping trip and have extra room for some gear.
+As a general rule, it’s a good idea to go at least one size up if you want to feel comfortable on your camping trip and have room for your gear.
+While lightweight backpackers will usually stick to the sleeping capacity listed on the box, families may want to go two or even three sizes up depending on how much living space they think they’ll need.

-Tent manufacturers design tents to handle certain conditions in the outdoors.
+Tent manufacturers design tents to handle certain outdoor conditions.
 A tent's seasonality rating tells you how good it is at keeping you warm and dry.
 The higher the rating, the better suited that tent is to withstanding harsh, wet and windy weather (or even snow).
 The higher the rating, the heavier the tent.

 So what do the numbers actually represent?

-Two-season tents offer the least amount of weather protection making them perfect for spring and summer camping.
-Less weather protection also means less weight, so they are a great choice if you are not expecting rain.
-It’s a good idea to have a decent tarp on hand that you can string up just in case conditions change.
+Two-season tents offer the least amount of weather protection making them suitable only for spring and summer camping.
+Less weather protection also means less weight, so they are a good choice if you are not expecting rain.
+But it’s a good idea to have a decent tarp on hand that you can string up if conditions change.

 Three-season tents are the most popular tent of the bunch because they offer a great balance between reasonably low weight and decent protection on wet days.
 Three-season tents are best suited to camping through the Australian spring, summer, and autumn months.
-Your rain fly should handle moderate rain or short periods of heavy downpours.
+Your rain fly should handle moderate to heavy rain.
 But as we mentioned earlier, a tarp is always great to have for when things get really bad.

 Four-season tents are specifically designed to keep you warm and dry all year-round.
 This makes them more expensive and heavier than tents with lower seasonality ratings on account of the fact that more durable materials are used in their construction.